 Who's going to take over from Daniel Craig as James Bond when he swaps his Walther PPK for a P45?
 Who knows.
-This far ahead of Bond 25's 2020 release you might as well get the Ouija board out to ask the spirit of Cubby Broccoli what he reckons.
+With No Time To Die still not in cinemas, you might as well get the Ouija board out to ask the spirit of Cubby Broccoli what he reckons.

 Nonetheless, there are a few orthodoxies to point the way.
 Traditionally, it’s been a role which elevates actors to the A-list rather than being an A-list vehicle.
 Look at where past Bonds were in their careers when they got the gig: Sean Connery was an undistinguished jobbing actor best known for fighting leprechauns in Disney’s begorrah-and-blimey Irish tale Darby O’Gill and the Little People; George Lazenby was a car salesman turned chocolate advert mascot who bumped into Broccoli at the barbers; Pierce Brosnan had a perm.